emchampion/ios/README.md

 # ios
 Folder for ios practice applications using xcode and swift

+<b>Photo Picker App</b>
+<p>Added a full app allowing you to pick a photo from a table view and see the notes associated with it.
+This is a multi view app.</p>

 <b>BasicInteraction Practice</b>
 This simple application is practicing linking buttons from the story board to the viewController.
 I implemented ways for the keybaord to be removed so it would no longer take up viewing space.